Maxim-Filimonov/state_management_in_js/quiz/README.md

 As a user
 I want to be able to proceed to the next question
 So that I can test me knowledge deeply

+As a user
+I want to be able to restart the quiz
+So that I can have another chance